Buzzefall/OptiSolver/README.md

 ___________________________________________________________________________________________________________________________________
 Use:
 - Solver.BranchAndBound() demostrates algorithm on (pseudo?-)randomly generated matrix,
 - Solver.BranchAndBound(List<List<int>> transportMatrix) solves problem for particular transport matrix.
+Program will read from Cities.txt in folder with .exe file of the program.
  ___________________________________________________________________________________________________________________________________
 Description of algorithm: